swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/04/03-async-http-client-by-example/03-async-http-client-by-example.md

 2. An HTTP request is created using a POST method and a `content-type: application/json` header.
 4. The `Input` data is encoded into JSON data using a ``ByteBuffer`` and set as the request body.
 5. If the response status is ok and the content type is JSON, the response body is processed.
-6. The response body chunks are collected asynchronously and concatenated into a single buffer.
+6. The response body chunks are collected asynchronously using ``AsyncSequence.collect(upTo:)``
-7. The buffer containing the JSON data response is decoded as an `Output` structure using.
+7. The buffer containing the JSON data response is decoded as an `Output` structure using ``JSONDecoder.decode(_:from:) [7481W]``.

 The code snippet above demonstrates how to use Swift's Codable protocol to handle JSON data in HTTP communication.
 It defines structures for input and output data, sends a POST request with JSON payload, and processes the response by decoding JSON into a designated output structure.

 ## File downloads

-The AsyncHTTPClient library provides support for file downloads using the `FileDownloadDelegate`.
+The AsyncHTTPClient library provides support for file downloads using the ``FileDownloadDelegate``.
 This feature enables asynchronous streaming of downloaded data while simultaneously reporting the download progress, as demonstrated in the following example:

 ```swift
 let httpClient = HTTPClient(